Mastering the Past Tense of Prefer: Practice and Conversational Tips

 Last week, he preferred pizza for dinner.

-See also Mastering the Past Tense of Persuade: Examples and Practice Sentences
+See also Mastering the Past Tense of 'Park': Examples and Usage Tips

 Teaching children the past simple tense of “prefer” and other verbs enhances their language skills and supports their overall development.
 Making learning engaging and fun ensures that they retain the information.